kahboom/nerdycode.com/src/posts/2020/web-components.md

 This is a slot: `<slot></slot>`

 Slots are meant to be used with templates, though technically it's possible to use it without them.
-The purpose of slots is to provide an actual slot for consumers, or application developers that are using the component, to replace content within it.
+The purpose of slots is to provide a placeholder for consumers, or application developers, that are using the component, to replace content within it.
 The consumer adds slottable elements they specify inside of the provided slots.
 Elements can vary anywhere from `<p>` to `<h2>`.

 When the browser renders the document, it composes the template and the slottable elements that the consumer has provided.
+In other words, two different DOM trees will be composed together.

 Slots can have names.
 We'll want to use this name attribute to make it easier to reference our slots when someone wants to consume them.
 These names will not be rendered in the DOM, but provide a kind of internal reference.